 Why is that?

-For pre-approvals, lenders do what is called a ‘soft’ credit check.
+For pre-approval, lenders will check your credit by running a ‘soft’ pull of your credit report.
 In these cases, lenders aren’t doing a full credit report analysis, but are just looking at your score to determine whether they’d want your business.

 Though it’s not the total picture, they can anticipate with a certain degree of accuracy what kind of customer you would be.
 Do know that the final APR you’re offered may vary once they have gone through your complete credit history.